microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-microsoft-teams-tab.md

 Make sure to set the `redirect URI` in your app registration to point to the auth page you created in the previous step.
 For example, https://localhost:3000/tabauth.

-> Note: Make sure to set the `redirect URI` as a `Single Page Application (SPA)`.
+> **Note:** Make sure to set the `redirect URI` as a `Single Page Application (SPA)`.
 Teams Msal2 Provider makes use of Msal2 Provider behind the scenes.

 ## Initialize the Teams Msal2 Provider

 The Microsoft Graph Toolkit providers enable authentication and access to Microsoft Graph for the components.
 To learn more, see [Using the providers](../providers/providers.md).
-The [Teams Msal2 Provider](../providers/teams-msal2.md) handles all of the logic and interactions that need to be implemented with the Teams SDK to authenticate the user.
+The [Teams Msal2 Provider](../providers/teams-msal2.md) handles all the logic and interactions that need to be implemented with the Teams SDK to authenticate the user.

 You can choose to initialize the provider in either your HTML or your JavaScript code.